Homo floresiensis

-The remains of an individual who would have stood about 1.1 m in height were discovered in 2003 at Liang Bua on the island of Flores in Indonesia.
-Partial skeletons of at least nine individuals have been recovered, including one complete skull, referred to as "LB1".
+The remains of an individual who would have stood about 1.1 m in height were discovered in 2003 at Liang Bua cave.
+As of 2015, partial skeletons of 15 individuals have been recovered; this includes one complete skull, referred to as "LB1".

+Homo floresiensis is thought to have arrived on Flores around 1.27–1 million years ago.
+There is debate as to whether H. floresiensis represents a descendant of Javanese Homo erectus that reduced its body size as a result of insular dwarfism, or whether it represents an otherwise undetected migration of small, Australopithecus or Homo habilis-grade archaic humans outside of Africa.

 This hominin was at first considered remarkable for its survival until relatively recent times, initially thought to be only 12,000 years ago.
 However, more extensive stratigraphic and chronological work has pushed the dating of the most recent evidence of its existence back to 50,000 years ago.
-The Homo floresiensis skeletal material is now dated from 60,000 to 100,000 years ago; stone tools recovered alongside the skeletal remains were from archaeological horizons ranging from 50,000 to 190,000 years ago.
+The Homo floresiensis skeletal material at Liang Bua is now dated from 60,000 to 100,000 years ago; stone tools recovered alongside the skeletal remains were from archaeological horizons ranging from 50,000 to 190,000 years ago.
+Other earlier remains from Mata Menge date to around 700,000 years ago.

 Specimens

 Discovery

 The first specimens were discovered on the Indonesian island of Flores on 2 September 2003 by a joint Australian-Indonesian team of archaeologists looking for evidence of the original human migration of modern humans from Asia to Australia.
 They instead recovered a nearly complete, small-statured skeleton, LB1, in the Liang Bua cave, and subsequent excavations in 2003 and 2004 recovered seven additional skeletons, initially dated from 38,000 to 13,000 years ago.